 Cochrane Hong Kong is a Cochrane Affiliate supporting the mission of Cochrane and promoting Cochrane and its work in Hong Kong, mainland China and the Asian regions.
 Cochrane Hong Kong also supports members in their engagement with Cochrane and builds links with particular regional and national bodies in mainland China, South Korea, Japan, Singapore, and Taiwan for more targeted dissemination of Cochrane Reviews.

-The Nethersole Nursing Practice Research Unit established in 2006 is the first “model unit” in Hong Kong to facilitate the development, implementation and evaluation of clinical protocols, clinical pathways, and clinical, technological and resource innovations in nursing with the purpose of promoting excellence in nursing practice.
+The Nethersole Evidence-based Nursing Practice Unit, formerly The Nethersole Nursing Practice Research Unit, established in 2006 is the first “model unit” in Hong Kong to facilitate the development, implementation and evaluation of clinical protocols, clinical pathways, and clinical, technological and resource innovations in nursing with the purpose of promoting excellence in nursing practice.
 The Unit has successfully developed a number of evidence-based intervention protocols for older patients.
 It also provides professional training on evidence-based practice to nursing students and staff from time to time.

 With the generous donation from the Y. K. Pao Foundation, our School established the Y. K. Pao Foundation Centre for Nursing Excellence in Chronic Illness Care in 2014 to address the rising burden of chronic illnesses and develop the next generation of nurses with the necessary knowledge and skills in chronic illness care (CIC).
 The Centre offers a scholarship scheme to recognize outstanding nursing students’ scholastic excellence and commitment in CIC; and a nursing student development scheme comprising a range of student-centred activities to strengthen our students’ capacity for CIC.
 These student-centred activities include a student exchange programme, a PhD fellowship programme, professional development workshops and seminars, etc.